UniPiTechnology/evok/README.md

 The installation script should take care of everything else, but be aware there may be some issues with limited and/or broken functionality.
 Please report any bugs you find on the [github repository].

+## Installing EVOK on AXON PLCs

+EVOK is installed slightly differently on Axon PLCs than on Neuron PLCs.
+The Axon installation process is based entirely around premade images, all that's required is to login to the PLC via SSH and run the following commands:

+    sudo su
+    apt-get update
+    apt-get upgrade
+    apt-get install unipi-modbus-tools
+    apt-get install evok
+    systemctl enable evok
+    reboot

+It is possible that some (or all) of the above steps will already have been finished previously; in that case simply continue on with the next steps.
+Performing all the steps will ensure you have the latest version of the software installed.

 ## Installation process for the legacy version

 Access to GPIOs is done using the fantastic [PIGPIO] library.
 Make sure to install it first before use.